LEANNA MAE .ORG

 • Custom made welcome packets

-• Purchase a curriculum for prenatal appointments
+• Optional: purchase a curriculum for prenatal appointments

 • Doula bag items (this varies wildly from almost nothing to serious luggage)